karamarnell/developers/app/install/magento-2-application-strings-manager.md.md

     Hello world
     ```

-    Quickly learn how to use Kong with the
+    Quickly learn how to use Qordoba with the
     [5-minute Quickstart](/docs/latest/getting-started/quickstart/).